roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

+===

- ****** Jane is Trained to Submit Ch.
-05 ****** byStoryTeller07© 'Be rest assured, it's no trick.
+'Be rest assured, it's no trick.
 It's all part of the process to see if I can trust you, and should tell your boss or not,' he smiled, trying to be reassuring.

  Jane wondered how he could possibly think anyone was so stupid.
 Margaret had often pointed out that men would believe anything, from the hope of getting what they wanted.
 Jane believed it, as the evidence was right here.